jaspervdj/hstyle/README.markdown

 But I guess that's not the way you want to write code if you want to adhere to *any* style guide out there.

+### Literate Haskell

+...is currently not supported.
+It should not be *too* hard to implement.

+### Can't parse some instance declarations

+This is probably due to a bug(?) in `haskell-src-exts`, as the `hlint` tool runs into the same problem.

 Customizing
 -----------